Gosainkund Lake

 - Accommodation: Camping and basic teahouses

-- Recommended map: NP105 GHT Series Langtang & Helambu, Himalayan Map House, 2017
+- Recommended map: NP105 GHT Series Langtang and Helambu, Himalayan Map House, 2017

 - Recommended Guide Book: Nepal Trekking and the Great Himalaya Trail, Trailblazer, 2020.